-Graduate Fellows receive private studio space; chef-prepared meals in the Mess Hall; public presentation opportunities, including participation in a culminating curated exhibition; and discounts on Headlands’ public events.
+Graduate Fellows receive private studio space; chef-prepared meals; public presentation opportunities, including participation in a culminating curated exhibition; and discounts on Headlands’ public events.
 Graduate Fellows are active participants in Headlands peer-to-peer-driven creative community and benefit from engagement with local, national, and international artists participating in Headlands artists’ programs.

 These benefits and resources promote the program’s goals of:

 - supporting recent MFA graduates as they transition from art school into professional life